Bas-Lag: Islands and other landmasses

 Gnurr Kett is an island that lies 2000 mi south of New Crobuzon and 500 mi east of the Cymek Desert.
-The island is known for its scholarly reputation and the knowledge that its capital city, Kohnid, has.
-Some of this knowledge is derived from a colony of anophelii that they maintain.
-This colony is the only known remnants of what was known as the Malarial Queendom, a brutal regime that was active in most areas of Bas-Lag that had a warm climate.
+The island is known for its scholarly capital city, Kohnid.
+Some of its knowledge is derived from a colony of anophelii that they maintain.
+This colony is the only known remnants of the Malarial Queendom, a brutal regime that was active in the areas of Bas-Lag with a warm climate.

 The Jheshull Islands are a small trio of islands that lie off the coast of Rohagi.
-They were involved in the Pirate Wars and are considered to be on the decline due to their involvement against New Crobuzon.
+They were involved in the Pirate Wars and are on the decline due to their position against New Crobuzon.

 Nova Esperium is one of New Crobuzon's colonies.
-Very few people choose to go to Nova Esperium of their own volition, as the long journey to the colony, combined with the rampant disease and other threats make it a harsh place to live, but New Crobuzon's government will pay the passage of any volunteers.
+Very few people choose to go to Nova Esperium of their own volition because of the long journey to the colony and rampant disease, but New Crobuzon's government pays for the passage of any volunteers.
 The exact location of Nova Esperium is not given, although it lies a great distance across the Swollen Sea, southeast of New Crobuzon.